niebardzo/niebardzo.github.io/_posts/2020-05-24-gynvael-challenge-0.md

   ])
 ```

-As we can see it is a simple string concatenation, so we would be able to provide the end of line characters and inject arbitrary HTTP Header to the request.
+As we can see it is simple string concatenation, so we would be able to provide the end of line characters and inject arbitrary HTTP Header to the request.

-Let's go the exploitation, I would use the Burp Sutie Community Edition for that.
+Let's go the exploitation, I would use the Burp Suite Community Edition for that.
 We first try to send the request to http://localhost:5000/secret without changing the language parameter.

 ![gyn_0](https://github.com/niebardzo/niebardzo.github.io/raw/master/img/2020-05-24-gyn0_1.png)